mebrein/homey-roon/README.md

 - action for turning in on a radio stream on Roon

 # Version history
-0.2.0 - several improvements
+0.2.0
+better image for appstore
+settings implemented
-better artwork for the appstore settings implemented more controls implemented
+more controls implemented
+device state reflects

-0.1.0 - initial version
+0.1.0
 initial version